 The Absurd Attacks on the ACLU

-On May 19, the National Review editors condemned the ACLU’s “absurd” lawsuit against Education Secretary Betsy DeVos’s new Title IX regulations, which govern sexual harassment and assault at schools that receive federal funding, arguing that we had sacrificed our principles by seeking to “weaken” due process standards.
+On May 19, the National Review editors condemned the ACLU’s “absurd” lawsuit against Education Secretary Betsy DeVos’s new Title IX regulations, which govern sexual harassment and assault at schools that receive federal funding.
+They argue that we had sacrificed our principles by seeking to “weaken” due process standards.
 President Trump promptly retweeted it, though showed no evidence that he actually read it.
 But the National Review’s criticism bears no relation to the lawsuit we actually filed.
 Our suit challenges provisions letting schools ignore serious claims of sexual harassment altogether.
-It does not even challenge the very procedural protections the National Review champions under the guise of “due process.”
+It does not even challenge the very procedural protections the National Review champions.
 We believe schools can and must take complaints of sexual harassment seriously and provide fair process to all students.
 There’s no contradiction between the two.

 Our lawsuit, filed on behalf of Know Your IX, Council of Parent Attorneys and Advocates, Inc., Girls for Gender Equity, and Stop Sexual Assault in Schools, does not challenge those aspects of the rule.
 Instead, it challenges provisions that govern schools’ responsibility to investigate and respond to sexual harassment complaints, not provisions requiring fair process for those accused of wrongdoing.